netsurf-browser/netsurf/docs/implementing-new-frontend.md

 support with the [core window API](docs/core-window-interface.md).

-A frontend developer is free to implement any and all of this generic functionality thelselves in a manner more integrated into a toolkit.
+A frontend developer is free to implement any and all of this generic functionality themselves in a manner more integrated into a toolkit.

 # Implementation

 A frontend is generally named for the toolkit it is implementing (i.e gtk for the GTK+ toolkit).
-It is advisable to be as specific as possible e.g. the frontend for the windows operating system should have been named win32 allowing for an impementation using a differnt toolkit (e.g mfc)
+It is advisable to be as specific as possible e.g. the frontend for the windows operating system should have been named win32 allowing for an implementation using a different toolkit (e.g mfc)

 All the files needed for the frontend are contained in a single